apache/beam/website/www/site/content/en/documentation/runners/flink.md

 portable Runner.
 For more information on portability, please visit the [Portability page](/roadmap/portability/).

-Consequently, this guide is split into two parts to document the classic and the portable functionality of the Flink Runner.
-Please use the switcher below to select the appropriate Runner:
+Consequently, this guide is split into parts to document the classic and the portable functionality of the Flink Runner.
+In addition, Python provides convenience wrappers to handle the full lifecycle of the runner, and so is further split depending on whether to manage the portability components automatically (recommended) or manually.
+Please use the switcher below to select the appropriate mode for the Runner:

 <nav class="language-switcher">
   <strong>Adapt for:</strong>